Azure-Samples/azure-monitor-opencensus-python/azure_monitor/django_sample/readme.md

+---
+title: 'Sample: Configuring Django applications with OpenCensus'
+description: Configuring Django applications with OpenCensus.
+author: givenscj
+ms.author: givenscj
+ms.devlang: python
+ms.topic: sample
+ms.date: 07/27/2022
+ms.custom: []
+---

-# Configuring Django applications
+# Sample: Configuring Django applications with OpenCensus

-## Environment Setup

-Follow the steps in the [setup documentation](/azure_monitor/readme.md).

-## Sample Steps

 This next example shows how to add the various OpenCensus settings to a Django application to send logging and metric data to Azure Monitor.
 You will run the samples both locally and deploy the Django web application to the Azure App Service resource you deployed as part of the setup script.

+## 1 - Environment Setup

+Follow the steps in the [setup documentation](/azure_monitor/readme.md).

+## 2 - Configure Environment

 - Run the following commands to setup the environment: